February 10, 2023

-With this Dear Colleague letter (DCL), the Division of Electrical, Communications and Cyber Systems (ECCS) and the Division of Industrial Innovation and Partnerships (IIP) within the Engineering Directorate of the National Science Foundation continue to encourage innovative exploratory and translational research by academic researchers and small businesses in all aspects of integrated photonics that utilize the current silicon photonics capabilities resident in AIM Photonics.
+With this Dear Colleague letter (DCL), the Division of Electrical, Communications and Cyber Systems (ECCS) within the Directorate for Engineering (ENG) and the Division of Translational Innovation (TI) within the Directorate for Technology, Innovation and Partnerships (TIP) of the National Science Foundation continue to encourage submission to their programs proposals by academic researchers and small businesses to explore innovative exploratory and translational research in all aspects of integrated photonics that utilize the current silicon and silicon nitride photonics capabilities resident in AIM Photonics.
+Proposals supported through this program will leverage the AIM design tools, pilot photonics foundry, test, and packaging capabilities.

-- Research into new applications of PICs that have promise of breakthrough performance due to the use of an integrated photonic component;
+- Research into new applications of Photonic Integrated Circuits (PICs) that have promise of breakthrough performance due to the use of an integrated photonics component;

 - New devices that are realizable within AIM Photonics standardized integrated silicon photonics processes;